chrisxfire/chrisxfire.github.io/content/notes/asp.net/web-apps/blazor/components/render-modes.md

 - The value of `message` doesn't change
 - The component isn't re-rendered in response to UI events.

-## No Blazor features for routing and authorization
+## no blazor features for routing and authorization
 In static SSR, Razor component page requests are processed by the server-side ASP.NET Core middleware pipeline.
 Blazor features for routing/authorization are not available, including `NotAuthorized` and `NotFound` features in the `Routes` component.

-# Interactive SSR
+# interactive ssr
 In interactive SSR, the component renders interactively from the server using Blazor Server.

 Consider this component: